decentralized-identity/activestorage-horcrux/README.md

 [![Build Status](https://travis-ci.org/johncallahan/activestorage-horcrux.svg?branch=master)](https://travis-ci.org/johncallahan/activestorage-horcrux)

-A ActiveStorage service option that uploads shares *across* one or more other storage services using Shamir Secret Sharing (via the [tss-rb gem](https://github.com/grempe/tss-rb)).
+An ActiveStorage service option that uploads shares *across* one or more other storage services using Shamir Secret Sharing (via the [tss-rb gem](https://github.com/grempe/tss-rb)).
 Use it in your storage.yml file.
 It is not a mirror, but can be named as a storage